Korea is a global innovation leader in a broad range of fields,

 including ICT platforms and process innovation.

-Korea has ranked 1st on the Bloomberg Global Innovation Index 2015 for three years in a row, a ranking of the world’s 50 most innovative countries carried out by Bloomberg.
+Korea has ranked 1st on the Bloomberg Global Innovation Index 2018 for five years in a row, a ranking of the world’s 50 most innovative countries carried out by Bloomberg.
 Korea ranked especially high for R&D spending, education and patents.
 This culture of innovation is another reason so many companies have invested in Korea.

 ICT innovation capability

 Korea is a pioneer in the information and communications sector.

 In 2015, the nation was ranked first in the International Telecommunication Union’s annual ICT Development Index (IDI), a composite measurement of the level of ICT access, use, and skills of 167 countries.
 In addition, Korea’s Electronics and Telecommunications Research Institute (ETRI) was ranked first for five consecutive years on the U.S. business patent advisor IPIQ’s Innovation Anchor Scorecard.

 Korea’s ICT innovation extends beyond information and communications technology, enabling ICT convergence across a broad spectrum of fields, including bio, finance, logistics, tourism and culture.

 Competitiveness of global Korean companies like Samsung Electronics, LG Electronics, and Hyundai Motor is built on their ability to maintain and improve their manufacturing processes in a timely and precise manner.

 The manufacturing capability based on Korea’s process innovation will provide opportunities for domestic and foreign companies that wish to capitalize on process innovation capability.

 * Source: International Telecommunication Union (ITU), "Measuring the Information Societ Report 2016)"